jimporter/mettle/doc/running-tests.md

 Time out and fail any tests that take longer than *N* milliseconds to execute.

 !!! note
-    `--no-fork` can't be specified while using this option.
+    `--no-subproc` can't be specified while using this option.

 #### --test *REGEX* (-T)